-And the idea for the ChangEd, a student loan app, was born.
-Below, find out how this new app can help you manage your student loans and accelerate your repayment.
+And the idea for the ChangEd App, a student loan app, was born.
+Find out how this app may help you manage your student loans and accelerate repayment of your debt.

-When Dan to came to Nick with his idea, he estimated that he had about $50 a month in spare change.
-Nick and Dan did the math together; if he used that $50 to make extra payments towards his loans on top of his regular payments, he would save thousands of dollars, get out of debt sooner, and he wouldn’t have to manage quite as strict of a budget from month to month.
+When Stelmach came to Sky with his idea, he estimated he had about $50 a month in spare change.
+The brothers did the math: If he used that $50 to make extra payments toward his loans on top of his regular payments, he would save thousands of dollars, get out of debt sooner and wouldn’t have to manage quite as strict of a budget from month to month.

-Together, the two brothers worked on building a simple app that could help others like Dan pay off their debt.
+The brothers worked on building a simple app that could help others pay off their debt.
 They launched a beta version of the app in January 2017 and officially launched the app two months later.

 As of 2019, ChangeEd has sent $5 million in spare change toward student loans.
-“Seeing a large student loan balance can be frustrating and demoralizing,” says Nick.
+“Seeing a large student loan balance can be frustrating and demoralizing,” Sky said.
 “But by using your spare change, you can start making progress paying off your loans without sacrificing or making drastic lifestyle changes.”

 How the ChangEd App works